 Auditors will want these if your numbers don't add up.

 Kentucky keeps its fee structure simple.
 Every entity pays at least $175 with its return.
 That $175 serves as both the minimum tax and the entire liability for businesses under the $3 million small-business threshold.
+According to the Kentucky Department of Revenue, the $175 minimum is never creditable against corporate income tax, making it a permanent, unavoidable floor for all LLET-subject entities.

 Kentucky's LLET is calculated based on gross receipts and gross profits, after which you pay whichever creates the lower tax.
 The process follows three steps:

 For multi-state operations, apportionment matters.
 For example, a company with $12 million in total receipts but only $4 million from Kentucky customers would multiply that $4 million by 0.00095, generating a receipts-based tax of $3,800.
 They'd compare that to their profits-based calculation and pay whichever is lower.
+This distinction is especially important for PE firms, VC funds, and other multi-entity companies with operations across multiple states, where the worldwide threshold could be triggered even when Kentucky-specific activity is modest.

 Here's your filing process:

 E-filing cuts processing time dramatically, catches math errors instantly, and gives you an electronic receipt for your records.
-If you're juggling multiple states or hate Kentucky's dual-base calculation system, consider using a professional or compliance platform that integrates with MeF.
+If you're juggling multiple states or navigating Kentucky's dual-base calculation system, consider using a professional or compliance platform that integrates with MeF.

 Calculate your tax early, file through Kentucky's electronic portal, and pay before the deadline to avoid penalties, maintain good standing, and keep your business record clean.

 Sales and use tax comes next.
-Whenever you sell taxable goods or services to Kentucky customers or buy items that should have been taxed but weren't, you're responsible for collecting or remitting the state's sales tax.
-The sales tax return follows a different schedule from your filing, so you'll need a separate calendar to track due dates.
+Whenever you sell taxable goods or services to Kentucky customers or buy items that should have been taxed but weren't, you're responsible for collecting or remitting the state's 6% sales tax.
+The sales tax return follows a different schedule from your LLET filing, so you'll need a separate calendar to track due dates.

 If you have employees, add employer withholding for state income tax and quarterly unemployment-insurance contributions.
 Each program carries its own registration, deposit frequency, and reporting cadence.
+Qualifying unemployment insurance contributions can generate a credit applicable against both corporate income tax and LLET, as described on the Kentucky DOR employer's unemployment tax credit page.

 Kentucky does not provide an automatic extension.
 To obtain an extension, you must either file Form 720EXT (Application for Extension of Time to File) with the Kentucky Department of Revenue, or attach a copy of your approved federal Form 7004 to your Kentucky return when filed.
+A copy of Form 7004 must be attached to the Kentucky return at the time of filing; submitting it separately or after the return is filed does not constitute a valid extension, and late filing penalties will be assessed.

 Managing annual reports and compliance requirements across Kentucky and multiple states can be a complex and time-consuming process.
 Discern offers a comprehensive solution designed specifically for businesses with multiple entities across various jurisdictions.
+Our platform handles registered agent services, automated annual report filings, entity formations, and foreign registrations across 51+ jurisdictions, with franchise tax tracking and notifications for states like Kentucky.

 Book a demo to get started with Discern today.